bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 functionally the same and differ only in thermal specifications and packaging.

+### DCC Signal

-To input the DCC signal in the correct voltage range a voltage divider is formed by R21 & R22.
-Because of the wide input range, and to generally protect the PIC, D21 is added to insure the input pin is never driven above +5V.
+To input the DCC signal the voltage is first stepped down by R31/R32 as a voltage divider.
+This puts the signal inside the gate voltage range of the 2N7002 MOSFET, which then turns on/off the logic level voltage.
+This circuit depends on the weak pull up being enabled on the input pin of the processor.

 ### H-Bridge